neilcuz/neilcuz/README.md

 ## Hello 👋

-Hi, I'm Neil, a freelance data professional living in Glasgow.
+Hi, I'm Neil, a data scientist working with Glasgow City Council on child poverty.

-Before going out on my own, I led analysis teams across government using data analysis, machine learning and other techniques to help government make better decisions.
+I've been a freelancer and a civil servant in the past, leading statistical and data work across different government departments.

-I love all things coding and data.
+I love all things coding, statistics and data science.

-## Currently working on

-* Freelancing!
-If you want to see my experience have a look at my [LinkedIn](https://www.linkedin.com/in/neilgcurrie/).
-Feel free to add me to your network and reach out with any freelance opportunities suitable for someone living in the UK.
-* Building a training business Shoogle ([shoogle.co](www.shoogle.co)) - teaching people data and coding skills.
-Check out the [YouTube channel @shoogle](youtube.com/@shoogle).
-* I write weekly Twitter threads on R under the handle [@neilgcurrie](https://twitter.com/neilgcurrie).
-You can find my threads repo with all the code and links to individual threads [here](https://github.com/neilcuz/threads).

 ## Software